 They crumble easily into your low carb meals—soups and salads immediately come to mind—and they’re great low carb snacks on the go!

-While this is a one ingredient job, there are a few things that will determine your parmesan crisp success.
+While this is a one ingredient job, there are a few things that will determine your cheese crisp success.
 A quick look at what I learned:

 - Make small mounds of cheese—don’t make them too big.